MaxSaganyuk/ExecutionComparator/README.md

 # ExecutionComparator

-Utility that can be used to compare results of executions of any amount functions checking for all combinations of bool inputs in any amount (assuming that each function has the same amount of bool params) completly at compile time
+Utility that can be used to compare results of executions of any amount functions (callables) checking for all combinations of bool inputs (assuming that each function has the same amount of bool params and bool parameter amount is not exceeding 64, which is extreme amount anyway) completly at compile time.
+Requires C++20 at least

 ## Usage
 Include the header and use `ExecutionComparator` function like so